-Most types of cucumber are composed of 95% water; the other constituents are primarily ascorbic acid (vitamin C), caffeic acid (an antioxidant), the mineral silica, plus other trace minerals.
-Like most plants, cucumber contains chemical constituents that have some amount of antioxidant activity.
-Cucumber does not contain fragrant components known to be sensitizing to skin.
-[1, 2]
+Non-sensitizing plant extract (also known by its Latin name of Cucumis sativus).
+Most types of cucumber are composed of 95% water, and the other constituents primarily include ascorbic acid (vitamin C), caffeic acid (an antioxidant), fatty acids, the mineral silica, plus other trace minerals.
+Due to its antioxidant activity, cucumber is a welcome addition to anti-aging products.